Day 3, or... Day 1 of the Kansas bazaar

 Very cool shop.
 They let me "borrow" their internet for a while so I could find us a place to camp for the night.

+I might have explained my trip planning philosophy already but it's worth repeating.
+It goes like this.
 Over planning is like a signal that jams your "adventure radar".
 If you've already decided on everything you want to do your not really open to the possibility of possibilities.
 You know what I mean?

 With a couple of key exceptions, planning for this trip basically consisted of writing down the name, phone # and address of a bike shop or two in each city I thought we might visit.
 In my experience you can get pretty much everything you need at bike shops... directions to the best trails, where to camp, great places to eat and drink.